hirosystems/connect/.changeset/nice-geckos-vanish.md

 '@stacks/connect': patch
 ---

-Prevent wallet selection modal from showing unnecessarily when using WalletConnect.
+Prevent wallet selection modal from showing unnecessarily when using WalletConnect